Nieruuu/react-map-cartenz/PROJECT_CONTEXT.md

 - Authentication flow testing with state synchronization
 - Real-time authentication state debugging in browser console
 - WIB timezone testing for timestamp functionality
+- Note: Test files have been removed as part of project cleanup

 ## Deployment